Clark family reaches tentative settlement with Minneapolis

-MINNEAPOLIS (AP) - The family of a black man who was killed by Minneapolis police in 2015 has reached a tentative $200,000 settlement with the city.
+MINNEAPOLIS (AP) - The family of a black man who was killed by Minneapolis police in 2015 in a case that triggered mass protests reached a tentative $200,000 settlement with the city Thursday.

-David Suro, the lawyer for Jamar Clark’s father, tells the Star Tribune the settlement was reached Thursday after closed-door mediation.
+David Suro, the lawyer for Jamar Clark’s father, told the Star Tribune the settlement was reached Thursday afternoon after closed-door mediation and that the family was satisfied with the amount.

+“What this family really wanted wasn’t money,” Suro said.
+“They would like to see some accountability.”

+But Suro said the family came to understand that systemic changes to police training weren’t possible through the courts.

-City Attorney Susan Segal declined to comment, and the deal requires City Council approval.
+City Attorney Susan Segal declined to comment, and the deal still requires City Council approval.
 The council is expected to discuss the proposal in a closed session later this month, then vote in a separate open session.

-The council rejected a previous five-figure settlement with Clark’s family because it was too low.
-That vote came the same day in May that the council approved a $20 million settlement with the family of Justine Ruszczyk Damond, an Australian-born woman who was fatally shot by a police officer in 2017.
+The council previously rejected an unspecified five-figure settlement with Clark’s family because it was too low.
+That vote came the same day in May that the council approved a $20 million settlement with the family of Justine Ruszczyk Damond, a white Australian-born woman who was fatally shot by a black police officer in 2017 after calling 911 to report a possible rape behind her house.
+The officer, Mohamed Noor, was sentenced to 12 years in prison for third-degree murder and second-degree manslaughter in a case that attracted worldwide attention.
+Critics called the case an example of a racial double standard in the justice system.

+Clark’s death during a struggle with two white officers led to weeks of round-the-clock protests outside a nearby police station.
+Prosecutors concluded that neither officer deserved to face criminal charges, and the department declined to discipline them.

 Information from: Star Tribune, http://www.startribune.com